schwarz/ueberauth_discord/README.md

     end
     ```

+    And make sure to set the correct redirect URI(s) in your Discord application to wire up the callback.

 1. Your controller needs to implement callbacks to deal with `Ueberauth.Auth` and `Ueberauth.Failure` responses.

 For an example implementation see the [Überauth Example](https://github.com/ueberauth/ueberauth_example) application.